senzing-garage/stream-loader/README.md

     version             Print version of stream-loader.py.
     kafka-test          Read JSON Lines from Apache Kafka topic.
 Do not send to Senzing.
+    rabbitmq            Read JSON Lines from RabbitMQ queue. rabbitmq-test       Read JSON Lines from RabbitMQ.
+Do not send to Senzing.

 optional arguments:
   -h, --help            show this help message and exit